sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: The operational audit report was successfully generated at %(path)s.
-:Groups: process, file-operation, success, operational
+:Groups: process, operational, success, file-operation
 :From version: 3.23.0
 :To version: None
 :Description: None